 Washington, June 06: Researchers at the University of Illinois have found that a higher-protein diet that emphasizes lean meats and low-fat dairy foods as sources of protein and calcium could protect bone during weight loss.

-"This is an important finding because many people, especially women in mid-life, are concerned with both obesity and osteoporosis," said Ellen Evans, a U of I associate professor of kinesiology and community health and member of the U of I Division of Nutritional Sciences.
+In the study, researchers have compared the results of a high-protein, dairy-intensive diet with a conventional weight-loss diet based on the food-guide pyramid."This is an important finding because many people, especially women in mid-life, are concerned with both obesity and osteoporosis," said Ellen Evans, a U of I associate professor of kinesiology and community health and member of the U of I Division of Nutritional Sciences.

 "Furthermore, treating obesity often increases risk for osteoporosis.
 Many people lose bone mass when they lose weight," she added.